MaceeQi/ios101-mariokart/README.md

-## Lab 1: Mario Kart Starter Project
+## Lab 1: Mario Kart

 ### Overview

-This is the starter project for iOS 101 Lab 1 Mario Kart
+This is the project for iOS 101 Lab 1 Mario Kart

 ### Features